 We have compared air passivated and chemically passivated test coupons and seen the benefits of chemical passivation.
 The meter comes with a simple manual.
 Our company has no link with the supplier of the meter, other than as a customer.
 We think it's a good and quick check of passivity.
 Sometimes, our customers question the meter's ability to test for SS passivity.
 It's easy to scratch passive SS and test the scratched surface.
 The result will be that the steel is active at that place.
 Repassivation and retesting shows that passivity has been restored.

 What is really needed is an clear, unambiguous and internationally accepted standard for testing passivity of SS.
 Current yes/no methods such as the palladium chloride test are,in our opinion, inconclusive and do not satisfy clients' needs, especially in the pharmaceutical sector.
 I'd like to point out that to passivate the SS surface an oxidizing agent is required.
 Nitric acid can both remove free iron and oxidize (passivate) the SS surface.
 It will not remove oxides (as an example, if a non-pickled SS weld seam (i.e. with heavy oxidation in the heat affected zone) is immersed in nitric acid at, say 20%w/v for any length of time, the oxide layer will remain.
 Nitric/HF mixes remove both free iron and oxides,as well as some of the steel's surface components.
-After this the steel is active, and can be passivated for example by Nitric acid or 35% Hydrogen Peroxide [linked by editor to product info at Amazon].
+After this the steel is active, and can be passivated for example by Nitric acid or hydrogen peroxide.
 Complexed citric processes, unless incorporating an oxidizing passivation step, do not themselves passivate (i.e. oxidize) the steel, but rely on oxygen from the air to do the job.
 Citric acid is not an oxidizing agent.Trevor Tipton

 - Singapore, Singapore